-Click the browse button to display the Initial Pollutants dialog box, which is described in detail on page 461.
+Click the [...] browse button to display the Initial Pollutants dialog box.

 Curb & Gutter Length (optional)

 Specifies the total length of street curb and gutter in the subbasin (ft or m).
 This is generally two times the street length.
 This field is only used when pollutant buildup is normalized to curb length and water quality is being computed.